 mo --input_model yolov3-tiny.onnx --source_layout "input_1(nchw),image_shape(n?)" --target_layout "input_1(nhwc)"

 mo --input_model yolov3-tiny.onnx --layout "input_1(nchw->nhwc),image_shape(n?)"

-Neural network models are usually trained with the normalized input data.
+Usually neural network models are trained with the normalized input data.
 This means that the input data values are converted to be in a specific range, for example,

 [0, 1] or

 [-1, 1].
-Sometimes, the mean values (mean images) are subtracted from the input data values as part of the pre-processing.
+Sometimes the mean values (mean images) are subtracted from the input data values as part of the pre-processing.
 There are two cases of how the input data pre-processing is implemented.

 --scale.
 Using these parameters, Model Optimizer embeds the corresponding preprocessing block for mean-value normalization of the input data and optimizes this block so that the preprocessing takes negligible time for inference.

-For example, the following command runs Model Optimizer for the PaddlePaddle UNet model and applies mean-scale normalization to the input data:
+For example, run the Model Optimizer for the PaddlePaddle* UNet model and apply mean-scale normalization to the input data.

 mo --input_model unet.pdmodel --mean_values [123,117,104] --scale 255